d-khan/java/Syllabus-Fall2023-Honors.md

 # Syllabus (CISC-191 Intermediate Java Programming)

 ## __Course description__
+This course is an intermediate-level study of the Java programming language.
+Topics include single and multidimensional arrays; objects and classes; object-oriented programming; inheritance and polymorphism; exception handling and text input/output (I/O); abstract classes and interfaces; graphical user interfaces (GUIs); recursion; concurrency; and generic collections and data structures, such as linked lists, queues, and stacks.
+This course is intended for students majoring in computer and information sciences or anyone interested in learning more about the Java programming language.

 The students enrolled in the Honors Contract are expected to do independent research, extra assignments, and 1:1 meetings with the professor.
 The student will be involved in Work-Based Learning activities in which students get in touch with career services, improve resume writing and interviewing skills, and get in touch with professionals in the relevant field.